A combinatorial take on hierarchical hyperbolicity and applications to quotients of mapping class groups

-A motivating setup for Theorem \ref{thm:hhs_links} are groups acting on hyperbolic simplicial complexes with finite stabilizers of maximal simplices.
+A motivating application of Theorem \ref{thm:hhs_links} is to groups acting on hyperbolic simplicial complexes with finite stabilizers of maximal simplices.
 In this setup, at the cost of reducing the generality, one can even formulate conditions that imply those in Theorem \ref{thm:hhs_links} and do not need to refer to an $X$--graph; Theorem \ref{thm:propaganda} achieves just that.
 We start with two preliminary definitions:

 \begin{defn} We say that the group $G$ \emph{acts on} the combinatorial HHS $(X,W)$ if it acts on $X$ in such a way that the action on maximal simplices extends to $W$.
 We say that the action on $(X,W)$ is proper (resp. cocompact) if the action on $W$ is proper (resp. cocompact). \end{defn}